-Anne Meuwese was affiliated to Tilburg University from 2010, where she was appointed Professor of European and Comparative Public Law in 2013.
+Anne Meuwese was affiliated to Tilburg University from 2010 to 2020, where she was appointed Professor of European and Comparative Public Law in 2013.
 She had previously worked as a postdoc at the University of Antwerp and the University of Exeter.
 In 2008, she was awarded a doctorate (cum laude) from Leiden University with a thesis entitled ‘Impact assessment in EU lawmaking’.
-Her research is characterized by a behavioral perspective on constitutional law and general administrative law: her work assumes that these branches of law are ultimately designed to influence the behaviour of State actors.
+Her research incorporates a behavioural perspective on constitutional law and general administrative law: these branches of law are seen as ultimately aimed at influencing the behaviour of a variety of public law actors.

 - Lidmaatschap redactie RegelMaat tijdschrift voor wetgevingsvraagstukken